 Reading in a society of haters, for a lack of better words:

-I think about the negative responses I get tied to my reading—most of them relating to me being a nerd—a lot.
-They tell me I am wasting my time and life.
-But the IS a kicker: they are all minors, and most immature.
 Out of this realization I begin to develop empathy; they will never live in an alternate reality without purchasing a 300 dollar headset.
 They will never hear the sound of a final page being read, no matter how ridiculous that may sound.
 They will never taste the sweet pairing of tea/coffee and an amazing book.
 They will never grasp a masterfully crafted theme—no, none of this.
-I feel terrible for these people, really, but I will never need things to be sad about.
-So let's read a spare page or two for these people: the haters, for a lack of better words.

 The perks of being a wallflower...from a wallflower.

 From a verified wallflower, reading the Perks of Being a Wallflower, I'm confident that I am qualified to say that the prose are nothing to sneeze at, but the high school experience depiction is immaculate.
 The only thing that surmounts this aspect of the story is the conveyance of emotions.
-I specifically remember a moment about 100 pages ago where the characters experience a completely mundane moment, but the emotion moved me to the point of smiling at the ceiling.
-I am currently on page 117, signing off.